spicy-lime/TeleTerm/README.md

     <h2>TeleTerm - A Better Integrated Terminal for Ghidra</h2>
 </p>

-**TeleTerm** is a dynamic analysis extension for ghidra that *isn't a debugger*.
+**TeleTerm** is a debugging focused extension for ghidra that *isn't a debugger**.
 It was originally designed as a decoupled debugger integration, so that you can use GDB or QEMU right next to the code browser, and navigate using it.

 <p align="center">
   <img src="assets/video.gif" alt="TeleTerm"/>